 - Overall medical benefits of at least $100,000

 - Emergency Evacuation benefits of at least $50,000

 - Repatriation of Remains benefits of at least $10,000

 - Health insurance coverage through the program into which the student has been accepted (not always applicable!), or

 - The Student Injury and Sickness Insurance Plan offered through Saint Joseph’s University (must be purchased at the beginning of the semester), or

 - Short-term insurance purchased through a provider that specializes in coverage for students of U.S. institutions while abroad (some options listed below).

 Insurance Requirement for SJU Faculty-led Study Tours and Summer Programs

-With regards to SJU faculty-led Study Tours and Summer Programs, the insurance premium for GeoBlue insurance is built directly into the program fee and includes emergency medical insurance and natural disaster and political evacuation coverage.
-Students will receive additional information about their GeoBlue coverage upon acceptance.
+With regards to SJU faculty-led Study Tours and Summer Programs, the insurance premium for GeoBlue Insurance is built directly into the program fee and includes emergency medical insurance and natural disaster and political evacuation coverage.
 Please note that students may NOT opt out of this coverage.